Nandakishore695/HTML-CSS-Javascript/README.md

 **4.What are the different types of lists in HTML?**

-There are 3 types of list
+There are 3 types of list:
 - Ordered list  :- Ordered list It's used when you want to display a list of items in a specific order, and each item is marked with a number.
 - Unordered list :- On the other hand an unordered list displays a list of items without a specific order, and each item is marked with a bullet point.
 - Definition list :- are lists having each list item with a title as well as a description.